smacke/ffsubsync/README.md

 Helping Development
 -------------------
-At the request of some, you can now help cover my coffee expenses using the Github Sponsors button at the top (recurring monthly payments), or using the below Paypal Donate button (one-time payment):
+At the request of some, you can now help cover my coffee expenses using the Github Sponsors button at the top, or using the below Paypal Donate button:

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XJC5ANLMYECJE)